 - My AAOS Records – To verify and update your Your current information.

 - Membership - Process, fulfill and follow up on membership applications; and invite You to join AAOS or renew Your membership.

 - Continuing Medical Education Credits - To allow You to claim CME credit with a certifying body, e.g. the American Board of Orthopaedic Surgery (ABOS).

 - Potential Conflicts of Interest – To populate your disclosure information in the AAOS Orthopaedic Disclosure Database when required for You to participate in AAOS activities.
 The required information may include certain activities or financial interests that You or a family member have that may be perceived as a potential conflict of interest with your AAOS activities.

-- Donations to AAOS Orthopaedic PAC – To document PAC donations in compliance with Federal Election Commission regulations, We will ask for information about Your citizenship status, Your employer and Your occupation.
+- Donations to AAOS Orthopaedic PAC – To document PAC donations in compliance with Federal Election Commission regulations, We will ask for information about Your citizenship status, Your employer, Your occupation, and financial information, if applicable.

 - Event Registration – To complete your registration for AAOS Annual Meeting, Courses and other Events; and compile registration and physician attendee lists, including the AAOS member's name and address, to exhibitors in advance and/or after of the Annual Meeting and Courses.

 - Annual Meeting Badges – To embed certain Personal Information in Annual Meeting badges (name, address, email address, telephone and practice focus) so that exhibitors may obtain registrant information through a lead retrieval system.